MaxHanson07/chatgpt-clone/README.md

 ### Features

-React Components: Modular components for easy maintenance and scalability.

 OpenAI Integration: Seamless integration with the OpenAI API for powerful conversational capabilities.

-User-friendly Interface: A clean and intuitive interface for a smooth user experience.
+User-friendly Interface: A clean and intuitive interface built in React.js for a smooth user experience.